 While it is true that the strengths and weaknesses of your SEO copywriting will be analysed by “robots,” you still want to try and write as naturally as possible.
 This means avoiding things like keyword stuffing.

-Every single piece of content you create and upload is a chance to connect with your readers and rank naturally in the search engine results.
+Every piece of content you create and upload is a chance to connect with your readers and rank naturally in search engine results.
 And whilst the importance of optimising your content for SEO is definitely there, writing for real people should be top priority.

 You can fill your post with more keywords than you can care to count; however, if your post makes no sense or doesn’t keep people reading, you aren’t going to rank very well at all.